The Best Cut of Meat for Pot Roast

 Cook low and slow

 Transfer your roast to a large casserole dish or Dutch oven.
-Add enough beef broth or water (or combination of the two) to cover half the roast.
-Place the lid on your dish, and place inside a preheated oven (your oven should be set to 250-300 F, depending upon the recipe).
+Add enough beef broth or water (or a combination of the two) to cover half the roast.
+Place the lid on your dish, and place it inside a preheated oven (your oven should be set to 250-300 F, depending upon the recipe).

 Make it a complete meal

-Halfway through your cooking time (typically two hours, at minimum) add chopped vegetables to dish for a complete meal.
+Halfway through your cooking time (typically two hours, at minimum) add chopped vegetables to the dish for a complete meal.
 We like adding potatoes, celery, onions, parsley, a few sprigs of fresh thyme, and freshly ground black pepper to ours.
 Once added, place the lid back over your dish and return to the oven.

 Other ways to prepare a pot roast